dylanleclair/puyoai/README.md

 ![](images/gen-fitness-buf20-80-4.png)

 It seemed to achieve the consistency I wanted, usually getting an average fitness of 2000 across 35 generations.
-I didn't let it run any furhter since it's improvement seemed to halt.
+I didn't let it run any further since it's improvement seemed to halt.

 To see if it could achieve better performance, I added some more complexity to the neural network: I changed the internal layers to be 2 layers of 150 internal nodes each.